Dr. Jill GhormleyDr. Ghormley is a physician specializing in physical medicine

 Meet Dr. Ghormley

-Dr. Ghormley is currently an adjunct professor at Bastyr University and was adjunct professor at National College of Natural Medicine in Portland, Oregon.
+Dr. Jill Ghormley is a graduate of Bastyr University and the first licensed deaf Naturopathic physician in the United States.
+She is currently an adjunct professor at Bastyr and past adjunct professor at National University of Natural Medicine in Portland, Oregon.
+Dr. Ghormley is a coalition leader for medical aid in developing nations worldwide.
+She received Top Doctor of Naturopathic Medicine award in 2016 from The Leading Physicians of the World.
 Her passion for international medicine has led her to do volunteer medical work in DR Congo, Russia, Malaysia, Thailand, Laos, Vietnam, Cambodia and Sri Lanka.
 She plans to continue her work in developing countries and teach the power of self-reliance and self-healing both in the US and abroad.

 Our Location & Hours: